The best sales to shop today: Samsung, Madewell, Shark and more - CNN Underscored

 - Adorama’s Semi-Annual Sale is on, featuring savings on tons of lighting, audio and studio gear.

-- Select desk chairs and office furniture is up to 40% off at Staples for a limited time.
+- Select desk chairs and office furniture are up to 40% off at Staples for a limited time.

 - Crafters, rejoice!
 The Cricut Explore Air 2, a beloved cutting machine, is on sale for $179 at Amazon.